SCAI Misconduct Procedures

 e.
 Probated revocation of the organization's registration with Student Life.

-Interim suspension measures may be employed against a student by the Vice President for Student Success, or his or her designated representative, when he or she shall determine, based on clear and convincing evidence, that the student has engaged, or threatens to engage, in behavior which:
+Interim suspension measures may be employed against a student by the Vice President for Student Affairs, or his or her designated representative, when he or she shall determine, based on clear and convincing evidence, that the student has engaged, or threatens to engage, in behavior which:

 1. is seriously disruptive or significantly impedes the normal activities or academic endeavors of others, or